-Transaction ID (TXID) is a unique identifier assigned to each financial transfer.
+Transaction ID (TXID) is a unique identifier assigned to each payment transaction.
 It works like a personal digital fingerprint for those who accept payments.
 This enables tracing, verification, and confirmation of every money transfer across various platforms.
 Whenever you buy online, send money with an app, move cryptocurrency etc., you get TXID.

 For the digital payment gateways, IDs offer a way to track payments, resolve disputes, and ensure the overall integrity of financial systems.
 Without TXIDs, verifying the operations is tough, especially for making repeated fund transfers, fraud checks, financial audits, etc.